GaroGarabetian/Machine-Learning-Projects/Predicting_Activities_with_Accelerometer/Data/Readme.txt

 Shoaib, M., Scholten, H., & Havinga, P. J. (2013, December).
 Towards physical activity recognition using smartphone sensors.
 In Ubiquitous intelligence and computing, 2013 ieee 10th international conference on and 10th international conference on autonomic and trusted computing (uic/atc) (pp. 80-87).
 IEEE.

-Important note: In section 3 (data collection) in our paper, the term running is mistakenly used for the jogging.
+Important note: In section 3 (data collection), the term running is mistakenly used for the jogging.
 So please only consider the jogging activity.

 In the data collection experiments, we collected data for 7 physical activities.
 These are walking, sitting, standing, jogging, biking, walking upstairs and walking downstairs,